nipy/nitime/doc/devel/git_intro.rst

  Introduction
 ==============

-These pages describe a git_ and github_ workflow for the nitime_ project.
+These pages describe a git_ and github_ workflow for the Nitime_ project.

-There are several different workflows here, for different ways of working with *nitime*.
+There are several different workflows here, for different ways of working with *Nitime*.

 This is not a comprehensive git_ reference, it's just a workflow for our own project.
 It's tailored to the github_ hosting service.
 You may well